 - Your Kerberos username and password (same as for Athena, MITnet, MIT email, or SAP)

-- An MIT-supported browser installed on each computer for which you are getting certificates; see Web Browsers at MIT
+- An IS&T-recommended browser installed on each computer for which you are getting certificates

 The MIT CA (Certification Authority) authenticates the secure web server to your computer.
 MIT CAs are valid for several years.